BackofenLab/CRISPRidentify/README.md

 We suggest running the command line interface.
 We prepared the test folder which can be used for the test run.

-Example of running the tool over a folder of filex:
+Example of running the tool over a folder of files:

 ```
 python CRISPRidentifier.py --input_folder TestInput